 Free and Reduced Price Meals are available to families who believe they may qualify.
-If your family chooses to apply please complete a Free and Reduced Meal Price Application Form.
+If your family chooses to apply please complete a free and reduced application.
+New this year, applications can be completed via Stratapps our new online application system or you can download and print a Free and Reduced Meal Price Application Form.
 The forms can be obtained and returned (completed) to any school office.
 You will be notified by mail of your child's status.
 Until notification, you must provide your child with a lunch or lunch money.

 A new application must be submitted each year.
 You are encouraged to complete and return your new application as soon as possible